simonmichael/hledger/doc/MANUAL.md

 [balance assertions](http://ledger-cli.org/3.0/doc/ledger3.html#Balance-assertions)
 in journal files.
 These look like `=EXPECTEDBALANCE` following a posting's amount.
-Eg in this example we assert the expected balance in accounts a and b after each posting:
+Eg in this example we assert the expected dollar balance in accounts a and b after each posting:

     2013/1/1